 - Inform employees - provide your employees with support and guidance on:

-- Applying for UK residence for EU citizens.
+- Applying for UK permanent residence for EU citizens.

 - Applying for dual citizenship or dual nationality - ie you can be a British citizen and a citizen of another country.
 However, you should note that some countries don't allow dual citizenship so employees should check with their embassy in the UK to see if their home country allows dual citizenship.

-- Tools to help employers - InterTradeIreland’s Brexit Planning Interactive Guide can help with employment issues such as recruitment, cross-border commuters, rights to permanent work and seasonal workers.
+- Tools to help employers - InterTradeIreland's Brexit guidance can help with employment issues such as recruitment, cross-border commuters, rights to permanent work and seasonal workers.